sairaj0003/AiLifeStyle/README.md

 # AiLifeStyle ✨

-This is a web based application developed for LifeStyle related based website.
+This is a web based application developed for providing user requested images for better LifeStyle.

-### This web based health application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft.
+### This web based LifeStyle application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft.

 **Project Link** - https://kind-sea-051483000.4.azurestaticapps.net